-All recipients and subrecipients (including any for-profit organizations) must forgo any profit or management fee.
+All recipients and subrecipients (including any for-profit organization) must forgo any profit or management fee.

-OVC may elect to make awards for applications submitted under this solicitation in future fiscal years, dependent on the merit of the applications and the availability of appropriations.
+OVC may elect to fund applications submitted under this FY 2018 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.